teaching-on-testbeds/repro-DNS/docs/vm/configure/index.md

 make
 sudo make install
 ```
-on both client machines to install the resperf tool.
+on both client machines to install Resperf.

 For the resperf tool, we need to provide input files containing a list of queries.
 On the malicious-client run
 ```